Functional analytic psychotherapy: Basics

 FAP posits that client behaviors that occur in their out-of-session interpersonal relationships (i.e. in the "real world") will, if clients are given a therapeutic relationship of sufficiently high quality, occur in the therapy session as well.
 Based on these in-session behaviors, FAP therapists, in collaboration with their client, develop a case formulation that includes classes of behaviors (based on their function not their form) that the client wishes to increase and decrease.

+The in-session behaviors of the patient or client are considered to be examples of their patterns of poor interpersonal communication and to adjust their neurotic defenses.
+To do this, the therapist must act on the client's behavior as it happens in real time and give feedback on how the client's behavior is affecting their relationship during therapy.
+The therapist also helps the client with histrionic personality disorder by denoting behaviors that happen outside of treatment; these behaviors are termed "Outside Problems" and "Outside Improvements".
+This allows the therapist to assist in problems and improvements outside of session and to verbally support the client and condition optimal patterns of behavior".
+This then can reflect on how they are advancing in-session and outside of session by generalizing their behaviors over time for changes or improvement".

 In-session occurrence of a client's problematic behavior is called clinically relevant behavior 1 (CRB1).
 In-session occurrence of improvements is called clinically relevant behavior 2 (CRB2).
 The goal of FAP therapy is to decrease the frequency of CRB1s and increase the frequency of CRB2s.

 The FAP therapist evokes (i.e. sets the context for) CRB1s and in response gradually shapes CRB2s.

 The five rules

 "The five rules" operationalize the FAP therapist's behavior with respect to this goal.
-It is important to note that the five rules are not rules in the traditional sense of the word, but instead a set of guidelines for the FAP therapist.
+The five rules are not rules in the traditional sense of the word, but instead a set of guidelines for the FAP therapist.